 Please give us a star if you're interested in seeing this project get fully built out.
 It will help me gauge interest.
 Thank you.

-TrenchClaw is an openclaw-like agentic ai runtime for the Solana blockchain.
-It's a personal solana assistant that executes modular on-chain actions, runs automated trading routines, and gives operators full visibility and control from the command line.
+TrenchClaw is an openclaw-like agentic ai harness and runtime for the Solana blockchain.
+It's a personal solana assistant that executes modular on-chain actions, runs automated trading routines, and gives operators full visibility and control from our lightweight svelte gui.
 This is very dangerous and will be a while before security is perfected.

 Full architecture: ARCHITECTURE.md